-The ASU IRB must review and approve all research activities involving human subjects before data collection can begin.
 There are three categories of IRB review for research activities provided under federal regulations: 1) exempt review, (with/without limited review), 2) expedited review, 3) full board review.

-An IRB Coordinator, the IRB Administrator, or other authorized staff member in ORIA shall recommend whether the research protocol meets the criteria necessary for designating Exempt status, Expedited Review, or Full Board review.
+After review of the study, an IRB Coordinator, the IRB Administrator, or other authorized staff member in ORIA shall recommend whether the research protocol meets the criteria necessary for designating Exempt status, Expedited Review, or Full Board review.
 This responsible reviewer may consult with the IRB Chair and/or members as necessary in making this determination.
 In some cases, protocols may be determined to "not be human subjects research" as defined by 45 CFR 46 and the investigators will receive notification of this determination.